Two children who died in Stafford murder investigation named

 The youngsters were pronounced dead at a house in Stafford on Sunday morning.

-A girl and a boy at the centre of a murder investigation in Stafford have been named by Staffordshire Police.
+A girl and a boy who died in a house in Stafford have been named by Staffordshire Police.

 Meraj Ul Zahra, aged two, and Abdul Momin Alfaateh, three, were both found unresponsive with injuries inside a home in Corporation Street on Sunday morning, police said.